King's University College, University of Western Ontario

-King's University College (commonly shortened to King's College or simply King's) is an affiliated university college of the University of Western Ontario located in London, Ontario, Canada.
-It is a Roman Catholic, co-educational, liberal arts college.
+King's University College (commonly shortened to King's) is a university college in London, Ontario, Canada, affiliated with St. Peter's Seminary and the University of Western Ontario.

+It is a Catholic, co-educational, liberal arts college.
 Originally named Christ the King College, the school was founded to provide the all-male seminary with education in the liberal arts.
 The school was founded in 1954 and first began holding classes in 1955.

 King's is the largest affiliated college of the University of Western Ontario and enrolls 3,500 students.

-It is affiliated with St. Peter's Seminary and the University of Western Ontario.
 The university college offers programs in arts, social science, childhood and social institutions, management and organizational studies, social justice and peace studies, social work, and theology through its affiliation with St. Peter's Seminary.